Indonesian president picks cleric as running mate for election

 Asked when he would declare his candidacy and whether Uno would be his running mate, he said: “The process is ongoing.
 Relax.”

-“I’m still on duty,” he said, according to local news portal detik.com.
-“No resignation letter has been drafted.”

-Uno, a wealthy private equity tycoon, is a member of Gerindra and reportedly met Prabowo at his home on Wednesday.
+Prabowo is expected to announce his vice presidential candidate on Thursday night at his home, where Uno was ensconced.

-He played a pivotal role plotting the campaign to oust then incumbent governor Purnama.
+Uno played a pivotal role plotting the campaign to oust then incumbent governor Purnama.
 After the victory, Uno said it was regrettable race and religion had dominated the campaign.

 Gerindra’s Poyuono said the Prabowo-Uno team would mean the opposition had candidates from both Java and outside Indonesia’s most populous island.
 Uno has roots in Gorontalo in Sulawesi.